Tyler's Surly Krampus and Phil's Budnitz No. 3, just before heading over the Golden Gate Bridge into Marin. |

 The highlight of the whole trip was the time we spent chatting around the campfire.
 Using tin foil and an aluminum can that we turned into a griddle, we roasted sausages, bell peppers, tomatoes, and bread we had brought.
 After such a long ride, the modest meal felt like a feast.
 Tobe showed up soon after, having taken the bus to San Rafael and riding to the site in the dark.
 We stayed up around the campfire taking about our bike setups before calling it a night.

-After a long ride, this meal tasted like
+After a long ride, this meal tasted like it came from a five star restaurant. |

 The next day we had another “campfire gourmet” meal for breakfast before heading out around eight.
 We rode back through Marin, sped down some fun descents, and pedaled back up to the bridge.
 When we made it across into San Francisco, we hadn’t quite had enough, so we extended the ride by pedaling to the ocean side of the city and back through Golden Gate Park.
 We even found some fun singletrack in the park, and meandered east across the city while the light dwindled.